 How to obtain a transcript

 SPECIAL NOTE: In person requests and pick-up orders for transcripts are now being processed.
-However, you are strongly encouraged to submit an online request for PDF electronic delivery for your transcript order to be processed in a timely manner.
+However, you are strongly encouraged to submit an online request for PDF electronic delivery for your transcript orders to be processed in a timely manner.
 If you need to order a transcript by mail or request paper delivery of your transcript, there could be delays in processing due to limited on-campus staffing.

 Transcript requests can be made online, by mail or in person.

 Transcript requests are not accepted via fax or email.

 How can current students check for transcript holds?